Jatindra Nath Das: Early life

-Das was born in 1904 at Calcutta to Bankim Behari Das and Smt.
+Das was born in 1904 in a Bengali Kayastha family at Calcutta to Bankim Behari Das and Smt.
 Suhasini Debi.
 Suhasini Debi passed away when Jatin Das was nine years old.
 He was a brilliant student and passed the matriculation in the First Division in 1921.
 He joined the Anushilan Samiti, a revolutionary group in Bengal, and also participated in Mahatma Gandhi's non-cooperation movement in 1921, was convicted for picketing foreign cloth shops in Burrabazar in Calcutta and lodged in Hoogly Jail.

 He joined South Suburban College(now called Ashutosh College) in 1922 and passed the Intermediate in First Division in 1924.
 He participated in the North Bengal Flood relief activities during this time.
 In November 1925, while studying for a B.A. at Vidyasagar College in Calcutta, Das was arrested for his political activities and was imprisoned at the jail in Mymensingh.
 While interned there, he went on a 21 day hunger strike to protest the ill-treatment meted out to the political prisoners.
 He along with Panna Babu was transferred to Dacca Central Jail and then to the notorious Mianwali Jail(now in Pakistan) as a punishment for the Mymensingh Jail incident.
 Jatin was brought back to Bengal and released by the end of October, 1928.

 On 14 June 1929, he was arrested for making the 'bomb' which was thrown by Bhagat Singh and Batukeswar Dutt at the Assembly hall during a session.
-It must be noted that the 'bomb' was made only to make a sound and draw attention and not to harm anyone.
+The 'bomb' was made only to make a sound and draw attention and not to harm anyone.
 He was imprisoned in Lahore Jail to be tried under the supplementary Lahore Conspiracy Case, by the colonial government.

 Hunger strike

 In Lahore Jail, Das began another hunger strike along with other revolutionary fighters, demanding equality for Indian political prisoners with those from Europe.
 The conditions of Indian inhabitants of the jails was deplorable.
 The uniforms that Indian prisoners were required to wear in jail with were not washed for several days, and rats and cockroaches roamed the kitchen area making the food unsafe to eat.
 Indian prisoners were not provided with any reading material such as newspapers, nor paper to write on.
 The condition of the British prisoners in the same jail was strikingly different.
+The hunger strike attracted widespread attention from across the country and leaders took up their cause inside and outside the Central Legislative Assembly.
+During the hunger strike Subhas Chandra Bose led a joint procession of the South Calcutta Youth Association Naujawan Bharat Sabha (NBS), which had its organisation in Calcutta too, on 11 August 1929 to observe Political Sufferers' Day.

 Das's hunger strike started on 13 July 1929 and lasted 63 days.
 The jail authority took measures to forcibly feed him and the other independence activists.
 Eventually, the jail authority recommended his unconditional release, but the government rejected the suggestion and offered to release him on bail.